-- A review of the medical and educational history and reports including medications, medical illnesses, previous testing, evaluations, school/IEP reports, and medical and psychiatric records.
+- A review of the medical and educational history and reports will include medication, medical illnesses, previous testing, evaluations, school/IEP reports, and medical and psychiatric records.

 - A medical consultation with our medical director.

-Furthermore, you’ll receive a comprehensive report that includes specific targeted recommendations for schools, colleges, home, and the professional environment.
+Furthermore, you’ll receive a comprehensive report that will include specific targeted recommendations for schools, colleges, homes, and the professional environment.
 The report can be utilized to obtain school and college accommodations via 504s and Individualized Educational Plans, and accommodations for standardized school and college tests.

 Aspiring Family therapists provide an integrated, evidence-based, bio-psycho-social approach to effectively treat ADHD.
 We provide positive, structured, goal-oriented therapy, and in-home and in-school interventions to diminish symptoms and support adults and children in learning adaptive tools to cope and succeed in academic, socio-emotional, and professional realms.

-If you or someone you love is experiencing the symptoms of ADHD, schedule a counseling appointment with one of our mental health professionals today.
-If you have any questions, please feel free to reach out.
+If you or someone you love is going through the symptoms of ADHD, schedule a counseling appointment with one of our ADHD treatment specialists in San Diego, California today.
+For more information, please feel free to call or visit us.